 Evidence gathering—the preservation of information by an insolvency office-holder, and

-Evidence and evidence gathering: Public examination of bankrupt
+Evidence and evidence gathering—public examination of the bankrupt

-Interim injunctions are very much at the discretion of the judge who will consider three main questions:
+Interim injunctions are very much at the discretion of the judge who will consider, in addition to any special factors, three main questions:

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.